 The project site is currently developed and entirely covered with impervious surfaces.
-The proposed project and project variant would similarly occupy the entire lot.
-There would be no net change in the total amount of impervious surface with the completion of the proposed project or project variant.
-The proposed project and project variant would include new street trees and landscaping along the sidewalks on 19th and Bryant streets.
-As a result, the proposed project and project variant would not increase stormwater runoff.
+The proposed project would similarly occupy the entire lot.
+There would be no net change in the total amount of impervious surface with the completion of the proposed project.
+The proposed project would include new street trees and landscaping along the sidewalks on 19th and Bryant streets.
+As a result, the proposed project would not increase stormwater runoff.

-Therefore, the proposed project and project variant would not result in any significant impacts related to hydrology and water quality that were not identified in the Eastern Neighborhoods PEIR.
+Therefore, the proposed project would not result in any significant impacts related to hydrology and water quality that were not identified in the Eastern Neighborhoods PEIR.

-Тор ics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 15.
-HAZARDS AND HAZARDOUS MATERIALS-Would the project: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? \boxtimes b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? \boxtimes d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? f) For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? \boxtimes g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? \boxtimes h) Expose people or structures to a significant risk of loss, injury, or death involving fires? \boxtimes
+Торі cs: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR 15.
+HAZARDS AND HAZARDOUS MATERIALS-Would the project: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? $\boxtimes$ b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? $\boxtimes$ c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? $\boxtimes$ d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? $\boxtimes$

+Тор ics: Significant Impact Peculiar to Project or Project Site Significant Impact not Identified in PEIR Significant Impact due to Substantial New Information No Significant Impact not Previously Identified in PEIR e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? f) For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? $\boxtimes$ g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? $\boxtimes$ h) Expose people or structures to a significant risk of loss, injury, or death involving fires? $\boxtimes$

 The Eastern Neighborhoods PEIR noted that implementation of any of the proposed project's rezoning options would encourage construction of new development within the project area.
 The PEIR found that there is a high potential to encounter hazardous materials during construction activities in many parts of the project area because of the presence of 1906 earthquake fill, previous and current land uses associated with the use of hazardous materials, and known or suspected hazardous materials cleanup cases.
 However, the PEIR found that existing regulations for facility closure, Under Storage Tank (UST) closure, and investigation and cleanup of soil and groundwater would ensure implementation of measures to protect workers and the community from exposure to hazardous materials during construction.